aquasecurity/starboard/docs/tutorials/manage_access_to_security_reports.md

 kubectl create deploy nginx --image nginx:1.16 --namespace bar
 ```

-When we scan them Starboard will create VulnerabilityReports which are named by revision kind (`replicaset`)
+When we scan them Trivy-Operator will create VulnerabilityReports which are named by revision kind (`replicaset`)
 concatenated with revision name (`nginx-7967dc8bfd`) and container name (`nginx`).

 ```